valiantone/valiantone.github.io/src/content/blog/2024-08-03-modern-ai-orchestration.md

   [Watch the tutorial](https://www.youtube.com/live/y5rYZLBZ_Fw?app=desktop)

-#### Why Mage?

-Mage is a newer tool in the orchestration space but offers a streamlined and intuitive approach to building and managing data pipelines.
-It’s designed to be user-friendly, making it an excellent choice for those new to data engineering.

 - ##### Data Talks Club - Mage Tutorial

   > This video provides a detailed tutorial on setting up and using Mage for data pipeline management.

   [Watch the tutorial](https://www.youtube.com/watch?v=JKALtxziBG0)

-#### Why Prefect?

-Prefect is designed to handle the complexities of modern data workflows with ease.
-It focuses on providing a robust and flexible framework that can be easily integrated with existing systems, making it a favorite among data scientists and engineers.

 - ##### Getting Started with Prefect